cityofaustin/Residential-Permitting/_project_steps/1-general-process/review.md

 You enter into the review process after you submit your application.
 During review, you and the city work together to make sure your plans are:

-* Up to code,
+* up to code,
-* Safe for you, guests, and neighbors.
+* and safe for you, guests, and neighbors.

 ---